 Placing physical barriers in entry and exit places can be an excellent way to ensure the safety of all people if someone resorts to the use of violence.
 Moreover, there should be additional security protocols like video surveillance, distress alarms or assistance from local law enforcement agencies for high-risk work environments.

 At Resolution Education, we are leaders in training workplaces in dealing with aggressive people.
 We work with all industries, all ages, and levels of employment, to give all participants the necessary tools and confidence to handle aggressive or conflict situations in the workplace.

-If you are looking for powerful, fun and informative conflict resolution training for your staff, customized to your industry and workplace, please contact the team at Resolution Education today.
+If you are looking for powerful, fun and informative occupational violence and aggression training or conflict resolution training for your staff, customized to your industry and workplace, please contact the team at Resolution Education today.